 - Listen carefully and allow the child to speak freely and remain calm.
-Do not interrupt the child or be afraid of silences. - Provide reassuring nods and words such as, "I am so sorry this has happened", "You are doing the right thing in talking to me".
+Do not interrupt the child or be afraid of silences.
+Recognise that there are many barriers to a child making a disclosure. - Provide reassuring nods and words such as, "I am so sorry this has happened", "You are doing the right thing in talking to me".
 Avoid saying things like, "I wish you had told me about this earlier" or "I cannot believe what I am hearing".
 Questioning of the child about what they are saying should not be extensive, as partner agencies will lead any investigation.
 However, a context around what the child has said should always be sought prior to any referral being made to partner agencies.
 This should be done by the DSL or DDSL, depending on who obtained the initial disclosure i.e. if a member of teaching staff receives a disclosure or has a concern, the DSL should then also speak to the child, either to corroborate the child's account or to gain further context.
 Limit questioning to the minimum necessary for clarification using What, When, How and Where, but avoid leading questions such as, "Has this happened to your siblings?"
-Do not use questions beginning with Why as this can apportion feelings of guilt within a child.

-- If the child discloses abuse, it is appropriate to ask whether any other adults were present and observed the abuse and whether the abuse has happened before. - At an appropriate time, tell the child that the matter will be referred in confidence, always using language that is appropriate to the age and stage of development of the child, allowing for their individual need. - Tell the child what will happen next.
+Do not use questions beginning with Why as this can apportion feelings of guilt within a child. - If the child discloses abuse, it is appropriate to ask whether any other adults were present and observed the abuse and ask what did they do. - At an appropriate time, tell the child that the matter will be referred in confidence, always using language that is appropriate to the age and stage of development of the child, allowing for their individual need. - Tell the child what will happen next.
 The child may want to accompany you to see the DSL, otherwise let the child know that someone will come to see them before the end of the day.